Skip to main content

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full PPE inspection form (PDF-ready).
+See the first part of the ppe inspection checklist below.
+Download the full version above.

 A PPE inspection checklist is a form used to systematically check the condition of personal protective equipment before it is used.
 It covers all common PPE categories - head, eye, hearing, visibility, foot, hand, respiratory and fall protection - prompting the inspector to examine each item for damage, wear, expiry and correct fit.
 Regular PPE inspections help ensure equipment is safe and functional, meet WHS obligations, and provide a documented record for audits.
 This template covers the most common PPE items found on construction, industrial and maintenance worksites in Australia.